Devrer/kobo_weather/README.md

 # Kobo Weather

-A small, native weather app for Kobo e-readers.
+A small, native weather app for Kobo e-readers(Clara BW/Colour and Libra colour).
 It shows current conditions, a three-day forecast, and an hour-by-hour breakdown — rendered for e-ink with FBInk and launched straight from the home screen via NickelMenu.